conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

 - Every time we collect or share personal data, we should consider our security.

+★ When we analyze the cybersecurity measures for a larger organization as specialists:

-★ In Organizations, the two main types of (organizational) data are:
+In Organizations, the two main types of (organizational) data are:

 _Traditional Data_ (Including transactional data such as sales and purchases, and basic operations; Intellectual Property, such as patents and trademarks; and Financial data such as income statements and balance sheets) and _Internet of Things (IoT) and Big Data_ (the large network of physical object such as sensors, software, and relevant equipment that collects and shares data).